Maysha-Khanom-Moon/advanced_sql_with_Baraa/README.md

 1. date column from a table
 2. hardcoded constant string value
 3. getdate() function:
-    - returns the current date and time at the moment when the query is executed
+    - returns the current datetime at the moment when the query is executed
         <br>

 ### Part Extraction